matsunagalab/tutorial_hmm/README.md

 ```
 $ pip3 install jupyterlab

-# or some options may be required, such as
+# If the above didn't wok, some options may be required, such as
 $ pip3 install jupyterlab --user

-# or superuser priviledges may be required
+# Or superuser priviledges may be required
 $ sudo pip3 install jupyterlab --user
 ```

 Also, we use our in-house Julia package [MDToolbox.jl](https://github.com/matsunagalab/MDToolbox.jl) for using functions related to MSM and HMM.
 You need to download and install Julia from the [Julia website](https://julialang.org), or in the case MacOS, you can install via Homebrew: